kanboard/kanboard/doc/plugin-authentication-architecture.markdown

 Authentication Interfaces
 -------------------------

-To have a pluggable system, auhentication drivers must implement a set of interfaces:
+To have a pluggable system, authentication drivers must implement a set of interfaces:

 | Interface                                | Role                                                             |
 |------------------------------------------|------------------------------------------------------------------|